GieskerB/B-Script/README.md

 As a simple name for the Fixed-Point variable I chose 'dec' as in decimal number.
 Not to be confused with decimal as a base 10 number also that is true, too.

-In addition to the Fixed-Point class, I have created a custom Integer class to make if easier for me to implement all the different operators.
+In addition to the Fixed-Point class, I have created a custom Integer class to make if easier for me to implement lex_all the different operators.
 Since floats and doubles are missing, currently only two datatypes exists: int, dec (bool, str and maybe char may follow)\
 But both int and dec can be stored as a 1, 2, 4 or 8 Byte variable.
 This will be set by the variable type.
 In addition,